is a beta 1.2h version of the RocketModeler III program. You are invited

 the length of the launch tube.
 Because water is forced out of the nozzle under

-pressure, the weight of the rocket changes during the flight.
+pressure, the weight of the rocket and the stability of the rocket changes during the flight.

 The Solid rocket is powered by a